Status: Not Listed

-Life History and Reproduction: The term coquí refers to the sound of the call produced by male coquís to attract females and repel other males during mating season.
+The term “coqui” refers to the sound of the call produced by males to attract females and repel other males during mating season.
 Breeding occurs throughout the year, but especially during the wet season (April to October).
-Unlike most frogs, the Puerto Rican coquí does not have a tadpole stage.
+Unlike most frogs, the Puerto Rican coqui doesn't have a tadpole stage.
 Instead, tiny frogs with short tails emerge from the eggs.
-Males stay with the eggs until several days after they hatch to protect them from predators and prevent desiccation.
+Males stay with the eggs for several days after they hatch to protect them from predators and prevent desiccation, or drying up.
 The eggs become unviable if they dry out, so the father frog diligently provides them with water via contact with his moist skin.
 More than 90 percent of adults don’t live longer than a year, although some six-year-old wild coquis have been found.

-Fun Fact: Choruses of male coquís, which are beloved throughout Puerto Rico, can be heard from dusk until dawn all over the island.
+Choruses of male coquis, which are beloved throughout Puerto Rico, can be heard from dusk until dawn all over the island.

 Welcome to Puerto Rico